Devansh-Aage/TrendCart/README.md

-# TrendCart- MERN Stack Ecommerce Website
+# TrendCart- MERN Stack Ecommerce WebApp

 TrendCart is my portfolio project, a testament to my proficiency in the MERN stack.
 Featuring robust user authentication for a secure experience, users can explore and add products to their carts seamlessly.
 The integration of Stripe as a payment gateway demonstrates my skills in handling transactions efficiently.
 TrendCart's modern, responsive design ensures a user-friendly interface across devices.
 Join me in celebrating the culmination of my learning journey with TrendCart! 💼🌐